 Niki’s vegetable garden in Halifax just got a facelift to become even more productive.
 She is one of the contributors to the blog Savvy Gardening and creator of the award-winning radio program, The Weekend Gardener, that’s heard throughout Eastern Canada.
 And we spoke just in time for all of us us to order the seeds and learn the tactics we’ll need to grow our own offseason gardens, too.

-Read along as you listen in to the August 8, 2016 edition of my public-radio show using the player below (or at this link).
+Read along as you listen to the Aug.
+8, 2016 edition of my public-radio show and podcast using the player below.
 Learn the top crops to stretch into winter, and the gear you’ll need (much of it simple DIY solutions, in fact).
-And comment in the box at the very bottom of the page for a chance to win Niki’s book.

 my 365-day vegetable-garden q&a with niki jabbour